schani/PimpMyGlow/README.md

 of a second, the total loop duration might be somewhat less than the duration of `drums`, especially if you use a large number of iterations.

+### Fill

+With time arithmetic we can run loops a specific number of iterations that we arrive at by dividing the total duration we want by the duration of one iteration.
+That usually results in some amount of time at the end of the loop to be unfilled because it's not enough for a whole loop iteration, but it might be noticeable.

+We can instead let the compiler calculate the number of iterations that fit into the desired duration, and then insert one more iteration up to the point that it fills in the rest.
+For example:

+	FILL,43
+	    L,100000
+		    COLOR,white
+			D,5
+			COLOR,black
+			D,5
+		E
+	E

+will shorten the number of iterations of the loop within the `FILL` to fit into 43, namely to 4 iterations.
+There is now a duration of 3 left to fill, so it will start adding commands from the loop until 3 is full, so it'll produce

+    L,4
+	    COLOR,white
+		D,5
+		COLOR,black
+		D,5
+	E
+	COLOR,white
+	D,3

+`D` and `RAMP` commands will be shortened by `FILL` to produce the correct fit.
+This might be problematic in the case of `RAMP`.

 ## Timeline

 Another way to produce a program is to use labels in Audacity to mark